Adobe-CEP/Getting-Started-guides/Exporting files from the host app/readme.md

 # Exporting files from the host app

-This guide will show you how to use CEP (Common Extensibility Platform) and ExtendScript to export a saved asset from Adobe Creative applications.
+This guide will show you how to use CEP (Common Extensibility Platform) and ExtendScript to export a saved asset from Adobe Creative Cloud applications.

 By the end of this guide, we will have a CEP extension that: